 The fund is actively managed, which means that the portfolio manager takes active, independent investment decisions.
 The long term objective of the fund is to exceed the returns of the underlying market, defined as the benchmark index.
 Fund returns are determined by how the fund's investments in equities increase or decrease in value.
-The fund mainly invests in equities issued by small and mic-sized companies in Brazil that have the majority of their business operations in Brazil and that benefits from growth in the country.
-The business operations of the companies shall target domestic demand.
+The fund invests in equities issued by companies in Latin America.
+The fund may also invest in companies within the EU, EFTA, Australia, Hong Kong, Japan, Canada, Singapore and the US that have at least 25% of their business or market in Latin America.
+The fund invests in companies whose business activities. products or services we consider have, or are expected to obtain, a positive impact on one or several of the 17 Sustainable Development Goals in Agenda 2030 that have been adopted by the UN's Member States.
 The thematic investment strategy provides for investments that occur in a limited area in which development is deemed to result in a structural change to the economy and society.
 This change provides favorable conditions for companies active within the area to create profitable growth over time.
 Our main themes are Demographics, Productivity, Lifestyles and the Environment.
 International norms and guidelines for the environment, social responsibility and corporate governance are taken into consideration within the scope of the fund's investment focus.
 The fund applies an exclusion strategy for companies operating within the fossil fuels, military equipment, tobacco, cannabis, alcohol, commercial gambling and pornography segments/sectors.
 However, the fund may invest in companies or funds that invest in companies involved in power generation, distribution or services related to fossil fuels in those cases where the company is deemed to be transitioning its operations to more renewable energy.
 The fund may invest in derivative instruments as part of its investment focus.
 The fund may invest a maximum of 10% of the fund capital in fund units.
-We compare the fund's performance with Solactive ISS ESG Brazil Small Cap UCITS Index NTR (75%), Solactive ISS ESG Brazil Large & Mid Cap UCITS NTR (25%).
+We compare the fund's performance with Solactive ISS ESG Latin America LMS UCITS Index NTR.
 As the fund is actively managed the performance will over time deviate from this index.
-Additional information about the sustainability work, the share class designation in parentheses and the management in relation to the funds benchmark index and risk level, may be found in the prospectus.
+Additional information about the sustainability work, the share class designation in parentheses and the management in relation to the funds benchmark index and risk level, may be found in the prospectus